j1nxie/nai-rs/README.md

 ## acknowledgements

-this would not have been possible without Suprnova's [Chunithm-Research](https://github.com/Suprnova/Chunithm-Research/) repository.
+this would not have been possible without Suprnova's [Chunithm-Research](https://github.com/Suprnova/Chunithm-Research/) repository for initial information on the chart format, and beerpsi's [fork](https://github.com/beerpiss/Chunithm-Research) for updated information up to LUMINOUS.

-the namesake of this project is from the character ナイ, featured on the PARADISE map in CHUNITHM. all rights are reserved to their respective owners.
-<sup><sub>please don't sue me sega</sub></sup>
+the namesake of this project is from the character ナイ, featured on the PARADISE map in CHUNITHM. all rights are reserved to their respective owners. <sup><sub>please don't sue me sega</sub></sup>

 ## license